 However, this conclusion that there is a bottleneck on visual experience may be premature.
 To understand why, we need to consider in more detail what the failure to notice changes might mean.
 We need to consider the processing that’s needed to detect a change.

-Let’s consider what it takes to detect the change of an object or part of a scene:
+Let’s consider what might be involved in detecting the change of an object or part of a scene:

-- An internal representation of that object that is different before and after the change.
+- Internal representations of the object before and after the change.

 - A process that calls attention to, or brings into conscious awareness, the instances of change.